 Apple has integrated a rather over-protective firmware in Mac.
 While it does wonders in offering remarkable security and privacy, finding a VPN that works flawlessly with the OS becomes a tough job.
-After all, you would not want to suffer with poor functionality.
+After all, you would not want to suffer from poor functionality.

-In such a scenario, it is only rational for people to search keywords like “Best VPN for Mac” on Google.
+In such a scenario, it is only rational for people to search for keywords like “Best VPN for Mac” on Google.
 This is where it becomes important for you to KNOW certain factors for selecting a VPN, especially if you want to stay hidden from government agencies, hackers, copyright hunters and other prying eyes.

 When it comes to selecting a good VPN for your MacBook, users must look for a solution that offers exceptional encryption.
 Why?
 Because it creates the secure tunnels necessary for anonymizing the data that passes from your ISP to Mac.

 The best providers in the marketplace offer military-grade AES-256-CBC encryption on the OpenVPN protocol.
-Others may offer the same on outdated IPSec/L2TP or IKEv2/IPsec protocols, but these do not offer the same level of anonymity like OpenVPN (TCP or UDP).
+Others may offer the same on outdated IPSec/L2TP or IKEv2/IPsec protocols, but these do not offer the same level of anonymity as OpenVPN (TCP or UDP).

 The last thing you need is getting a VPN on your Mac for unblocking VoDs or engaging in P2P/Torrenting, only to find out that it offers poor speeds.
 Of course, a VPN may tick all the boxes of good privacy, but you need a provider that delivers amazing performance too.

-Considering that the added encryption from VPN services on your network already reduces speeds, you must look for one that with a low sped loss.
+Considering that the added encryption from VPN services on your network already reduces speeds, you must look for one with a low sped loss.
 Usually, the best providers do slowdown your network too, but only at a measly 5-10%.

 VPNs are handy tools that allow users to bypass geo-restrictions and content limitations around the world.
 If you want to access these websites, without any hindrances, you need a VPN service that offers a huge server database in many countries.